How mica insulation can help improve safety

 Consumer appliance insulation

-Mica-based insulation is used in a range of in order to ensure the safety of the user.
+Used in a range of our products, mica-based insulation improves the safety of the user.
 Appliances must meet strict industry safety standards in order for them to be suitable for mass production and use, so ensuring the right insulation solution is in place is a vital part of the manufacturing process.

 Mica insulation is used in hair dryers, microwaves, toasters, and ovens in order to prevent loss of heat and also protect the user from high temperatures and high voltages.
 Mica is also commonly used in capacitors – as a dielectric, it both increases the overall capacitance of the system as well stopping the two charged plates from coming into electrical contact – which could cause a potential safety issue if the system short-circuited.